DigBigPigForU/Tomato-architectural-trait-extraction/README.md

 3.Extraction of plant architectural traits.

-Example data are also given in /data_examples for reference.
+Example data are also given in /data_examples, /MSD-SF/datasets, /3D reconstruction/datasets, /3D reconstruction/map_and_pose_data, /plant architectural traits extraction/bootstrap/instances_and_traits_data for reference.